istio/istio.io/content/en/news/releases/1.9.x/announcing-1.9/change-notes/index.md

 ## Security

-- **Added** option to enable STS token fetch and exchange for XDS flow.
+- **Added** option to allow users to enable token exchange for their XDS flows, which exchanges a k8s token to a token that can be authenticated at their XDS servers.
   ([Issue #29943](https://github.com/istio/istio/issues/29943))

 - **Added** OIDC JWT authenticator that supports both JWKS-URI and OIDC discovery.
 The OIDC JWT authenticator will be used when configured through the JWT_RULE env variable.  ([Issue #30295](https://github.com/istio/istio/issues/30295))